Micky-G/dshop/README.md

-# Forked from DevMentors consolodated into a single repository and make it deployable to Kubernetes
+Forked from DevMentors consolidated into a single repository and make it deployable to Kubernetes.
+Tested on microk8s.

 # Distributed .NET Core